The Real Root of Anxiety—and Why Connection Is the Cure

 💭 “I’m unseen.”

-And that story slips into how we see God:
+And those fears can leak into how we imagine God:

-But hear me: those thoughts are not the truth.
+But hear me: those thoughts are not truth.

 And thank God—you don’t have to.